AltusConsulting/sparkbot-appd-botkit/README.md

 1. Create an AppDynamics account if you don't already have one and copy your AppD account name (TIP: for SaaS deployments, the account name is what comes before "saas.appdynamics.com" in the URL).

+**Note**: _If you just need to demostrate the functionality of the bot, you don't need an AppDynamics account.
+You can just checkout the `demo` branch of this repository and launch a completely stand alone bot with dummy data._

 ## Heroku deployment

 Click below to quickly deploy the bot to Heroku.
 You will need the following information: